-\rightarrow SMR The R&D division is continuing its research on the NUWARD SMR, the result of a consortium between EDF, CEA, Technicatome and Naval Group.
-It supports the Nuclear new builds division, simplifying the architecture and integrating passive safety systems.
+R&D is continuing its research on the NUWARD SMR, the result of a consortium between EDF, CEA, Technicatome and Naval Group.
+It is also monitoring various AMR concepts, 4th generation reactors, and is provide its expertise to an ecosystem of start-ups.

+→ BIODIVERSITY

-→ BIODIVERSITY The R&D division has implemented an ambitious programme to support the EDF Group and protect biodiversity (fauna and flora) in the areas surrounding its generating plants. → CHARGING STATIONS The R&D division works on bolstering the reliability and durability of charging stations deployed by the Group's entities (IZI, IZIVIA, DREEV), by testing and qualifying equipment.
+The R&D division has implemented an ambitious programme to support the EDF Group and protect biodiversity (fauna and flora) in the areas surrounding its generating plants.

+→ CHARGING STATIONS

+The R&D division works on bolstering the reliability and durability of charging stations deployed by the Group's entities (IZI, IZIVIA, DREEV), by testing and qualifying equipment.

+→ STORAGE

-\rightarrow STORAGE The R&D division is fully committed to EDF's storage plan.
+R&D is fully committed to developing electrical storage technologies.
 It investigates the lifespan, performance and second life of batteries.